On weight and variance uncertainty in neural networks for regression tasks: Abstract

 \section{Abstract}

-We consider the problem of weight uncertainty proposed by [Blundell et al. (2015).
-Weight uncertainty in neural network.
-In International conference on machine learning, 1613-1622, PMLR.] in neural networks {(NNs)} specialized for regression tasks. {We further} investigate the effect of variance uncertainty in {their model}.
-We show that including the variance uncertainty can improve the prediction performance of the Bayesian {NN}.
-Variance uncertainty enhances the generalization of the model {by} considering the posterior distribution over the variance parameter. { We examine the generalization ability of the proposed model using a function approximation} example and {further illustrate it with} the riboflavin genetic data set. {We explore fully connected dense networks and dropout NNs with} Gaussian and spike-and-slab priors, respectively, for the network weights.
+We investigate the problem of weight uncertainty originally proposed by [Blundell et al. (2015).
+Weight uncertainty in neural networks.
+In International conference on machine learning, 1613-1622, PMLR.] in the context of neural networks designed for regression tasks, and we extend their framework by incorporating variance uncertainty into the model.
+Our analysis demonstrates that explicitly modeling uncertainty in the variance parameter can significantly enhance the predictive performance of Bayesian neural networks.
+By considering a full posterior distribution over the variance, the model achieves improved generalization compared to approaches that treat variance as fixed or deterministic.
+We evaluate the generalization capability of our proposed approach through a function approximation example and further validate it on the riboflavin genetic dataset.
+Our exploration encompasses both fully connected dense networks and dropout neural networks, employing Gaussian and spike-and-slab priors respectively for the network weights, providing a comprehensive assessment of how variance uncertainty affects model performance across different architectural choices.